ShauryaBhandari/ShauryaBhandari/README.md

 <!--
 **ShauryaBhandari/ShauryaBhandari** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.-->
-I'm Shaurya, a front-end developer and ML enthusiast.
+I'm Shaurya, a front-end developer and an ML enthusiast.
 Actively looking for internships and collaborations in the same field.
 Feel free to drop by a message.

 > - 🌱 I’m currently learning Full Stack Development.